Background image

 Before she graduated in 2019, she had won two NCAA javelin titles and improved her best to 60.36m.

-Back in Australia in 2019, Little commenced medicine at Sydney University and at the track, made a great start to her 2020/21 season throwing a personal best of 61.42m and cementing her position as the sixth-best in Australian history.
+Back in Australia in 2019, Mackenzie commenced medicine at Sydney University and at the track, made a great start to her 2020/21 season throwing a personal best of 61.42m and cementing her position as the sixth-best in Australian history.

 She compiled a consistent summer of results with four throws over 60m, and recording defeats over world champion Kelsey-Lee Barber and Australian record holder Kathryn Mitchell.